ab-a/Rapp-Extensions/README.md

 }
 ```

-> If you want to see the output, uncomment `-erroraction 'silentlycontinue'` at the end of the lines.
+> For clean output (hide error), uncomment `-erroraction 'silentlycontinue'` at the end of the lines.

 ## Shortcut to Desktop